nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 Each of these modules is available for use out of the box and needs to be enabled and configured separately.

 There is no limit to the number of modules and events that can be used.
-However, Event Manager sets the limit of event types in an application to 32, and CAF inherits this limitation.
+However, Application Event Manager sets the limit of event types in an application to 32, and CAF inherits this limitation.

 .. _caf_overview_modules_configuration: